All Episodes

 Hmm.

-And they weren't going to let the facts get in the way.
+Well, for the obvious reason, they had a target before they started an investigation, and they weren't going to let the facts get in the way.

-I think he's big appointment, special prosecutor.
+I think he's a big appointment special prosecutor.

 And that's what he did.

-Um because he's very moderate to liberal on social issues.
+Because he's very moderate to liberal on social issues.

 No.